CommissionerGordon/Scheduler/docs/index.md

 If you'd like to learn more about H2 Database, click [here](http://www.h2database.com/html/main.html).

 ###Maven
 Maven is a tool that helps the management of dependencies, as well as helping the build process of the project.
 We chose to use Maven because of it's ability to manage dependencies.
-Together with git, it was and _extremely_ useful tool, as it allowed the team to worry about the project, and not about how they were going to manage all of the dependencies.
+Together with git, it was an _extremely_ useful tool, as it allowed the team to worry about the project, and not about how they were going to manage all of the dependencies.
 It also helped keep the git repository small, as all of our dependency libraries didn't have to be version controlled.

 If you'd like to learn more about Maven, click [here](https://maven.apache.org/).

 ---

-##Software lifecycle
+##UML diagrams
 Still working on it...

 ---

-##Features
-Still working on it...

----

-##UML diagrams
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Donec ut risus porttitor, placerat dui nec, feugiat arcu.
-Sed sit amet tortor ex.
-Fusce ornare egestas molestie.
-Cras arcu ipsum, maximus id mollis vitae, consectetur ac dolor.
-Nam blandit eros congue leo scelerisque elementum.
-Nullam lorem quam, pellentesque vel faucibus quis, lacinia ac ipsum.
-Vivamus accumsan vel risus vel hendrerit.
-Phasellus congue laoreet tellus.
-Praesent ultrices neque ut tempor dictum.
-Sed imperdiet orci placerat, sodales velit vitae, auctor neque.
-Fusce libero risus, viverra vel vehicula vel, vehicula et orci.
-Donec dignissim orci non orci fringilla, sit amet lacinia ligula facilisis.
-Duis non metus malesuada, molestie enim sit amet, scelerisque magna.
-Pellentesque rutrum nec nisi et aliquet.
-Maecenas tristique eu dolor pellentesque pellentesque.
-Curabitur congue at ipsum ut accumsan.

----

 ##Database
 As mentioned before, we chose to use H2 Database for our database implementation.
-We opted to run H2 in embedded mode, which would allow the database to exist within the application, and create less hassle on the user's end by not requiring them to run an external database.
+We opted to run H2 in embedded mode, which would allow the database to exist within the application, and create less hassle on the user’s end by not requiring them to run an external database.

 The tables in the database were optimized to third normal form to keep data from being duplicated within the database.
 Duplicated data is never a good idea, as data that needs to be changed would have to be changed in multiple tables, making the work harder for ourselves.

 ---

-##Web interface
+##Web Interface
 As stated above, we chose to use a JavaFX application as our web interface.
 A couple members of the team had experience using JavaFX before, and it came as a natural choice for our web interface after choosing Java as our main language, as the two would come together really nicely.

-###Creating the web interface
+###Creation
-The graphical user interface is designed either by typing out FXML, which is JavaFX’s implementation of the XML language for use with their JavaFX library, or with Scene Builder.
+The graphical user interface is designed either by typing out FXML manually, which is JavaFX’s implementation of the XML language for use with their JavaFX library, or with Scene Builder.
 Scene Builder is an application by Oracle, the makers of Java and JavaFX, to aid in the creation of JavaFX forms.
 It uses drag-and-drop containers and controls that allow the user to graphically design a form, with little to no programming involved.
 After the form is designed in Scene Builder, the form is saved as an FXML file.
 Whether the file is written manually, or created in Scene Builder, an FXML file is produced.

 If you’d like to learn more about Scene Builder, click [here](http://www.oracle.com/technetwork/java/javase/downloads/javafxscenebuilder-info-2157684.html).

 Once the form was created, a controller class was made to program the logic behind the buttons and fields, and tie them to other functions within the application.
 The form is is then told about the controller class, and everything starts to work like magic.

 As a side note, this was also the exact process used when creating the server control panel.
 It is also a JavaFX application.

+###Running in the browser
+This is where the team became a little lost.
+After many hours of research, we found that to run a JavaFX application in the browser, there were a couple different options available to us.
+We could either have the application run in the browser, or have the application be downloaded by the browser and started natively on the machine.
+However, to do any of this, we have to generate a jnlp file and an html page.

+After scouring the web for answers on how to generate this jnlp file, we found very little.
+Much of the documentation we found was either for the old version of JavaFX, or was simply unhelpful.
+After some tinkering, we eventually found that the IDE we were using, IntelliJ, could actually produce one of these jnlp files for us.
+By setting up the project to build a JavaFX application artifact, which is basically a bundled package, we were able to produce a jnlp file.
+We don’t actually have this file anymore, and more information about this problem can be found in [jnlp problems](index.md#jnlp-problems).

 <br><br><br>